 We brought you the original Jurassic Park.
 We crafted the first craft beer.
 We patented the concept of social commentary and invented the cat meme revolution.
 We are viral, apathetic, digital, entitled and diverse.
 We are the iEra of human evolution.
-We are #Millennial, the podcast for millennials.
+We are #Millennial podcast.

 And we’re here to change the world.
 Armed only with the ubiquitous power of USB headsets and mediocre production value, we will not rest until every inane story has been unearthed, turned to click-bait, and generated at least 300 pointless internet comments.
 We’re like Walter Cronkite with attitude, if Walter Cronkite had been an idiot.

 Each week, a roundtable of friends discuss the latest news affecting our daily lives.
-But isn’t all about figuring out how to afford rent, securing our digital lives, and eating avocado toast — We also discuss butts, pesky relationships, annoying family members, and anything else that enters our medicated brains.
-Simply put, #Millennial is your podcast for dealing with and laughing through growing up.
+But it isn’t all about figuring out how to afford rent, securing our digital lives, and eating avocado toast — We also discuss butts, pesky relationships, annoying family members, and anything else that enters our medicated brains.
+Simply put, #Millennial podcast is your show for dealing with and laughing through growing up.

 #Millennial Podcast releases a new episode every week!